FutureDeveloperZ/FakeWolfkid/README.md

 # WolfkidFakeBot
-This is a simple bot that I stole code from a another bot, don't judge me xD This bot is still in beta.
+This is a simple bot that I stole code from another bot, don't judge me xD This bot is still in beta.

 ## To Do List